d-voorhees/dvoorhees.github.io/_posts/2025-03-16-frameworks-and-methodologies-in-growth-engineering.md

 ---
 date: 2025-03-16
 layout: post
 title: "Frameworks and Methodologies for Data-Driven Growth Engineering"
-introduction: "A look at some key frameworks in growth engineering, including AARRR, ICE scoring, North Star Metric, Growth Loops, and Jobs-to-be-Done, for optimizing user acquisition, retention, and revenue." seo\_title: "Frameworks and Methodologies for Data-Driven Growth Engineering" seo\_description: " A look at key frameworks in growth engineering, including AARRR, ICE scoring, North Star Metric, Growth Loops, and Jobs-to-be-Done, for optimizing user acquisition, retention, and revenue." seo\_image: "/assets/images/blog-post-image.jpg"
+introduction: "A look at some key frameworks in growth engineering, including AARRR, ICE scoring, North Star Metric, Growth Loops, and Jobs-to-be-Done, for optimizing user acquisition, retention, and revenue."
+seo_title: "Frameworks and Methodologies for Data-Driven Growth Engineering"
+seo_description: " A look at key frameworks in growth engineering, including AARRR, ICE scoring, North Star Metric, Growth Loops, and Jobs-to-be-Done, for optimizing user acquisition, retention, and revenue."

 categories: ["growth engineering", "methods & strategy"]
 ---

 # Frameworks and Methodologies in Growth Engineering

 Growth engineering is all about driving scalable, sustainable growth through strategy, data-informed technical tweaks and structured experimentation.
 Instead of relying on gut feelings or guesswork, growth engineers use a combination of data, rapid testing, and proven frameworks to optimize user acquisition, retention, and revenue.
 The goal?
 To build self-reinforcing systems that continuously improve, keeping businesses growing and customers engaged.